October 2nd is Wrongful Conviction Day. October 10th is World Day Against the Death Penalty.

 Now, he is a member of Witness to Innocence and joins his fellow death row exonerees in the fight to abolish the death penalty.

 Freddie Lee Pitts was wrongfully convicted and sentenced to death in 1963 in Florida.
-In 1998, twenty years after being released, Freddie became the first death row exoneree to be awarded restitution by the state legislature.
+After his exoneration, Freddie became the first Board Chair of Witness to Innocence.

 The members of Witness to Innocence are fighting the death penalty year-round.
 We share our first hand stories of the horror of a death sentence and of life on death row.
 Although we were each innocent of the the crimes for which we were nearly killed, we are firmly against the death penalty for anyone.
 Aside from the moral and ethical issues inherent in state sanctioned killing, the death penalty does not deter crime, its application is riddled with racial and economic bias, and the methods of execution, often botched, are torturous.